Medical expert of the article

 - Well differentiated or infantile fibrosarcoma.

-- Well-differentiated malignant tumor of peripheral nerve membranes.
+- Well differentiated malignant tumor of the peripheral nerve sheaths.

 - Malignant fibrocytic histiocytoma.